Banned Substances [Part 2]

 The plan was simpler than the trash cans.
 Opposing teams would hear the banging trash cans, but the buzzer was a stealth way to cheat.
 However, after hitting a pennant clinching walk-off homer, Altuve had a unique issue: There was a chance his overjoyed teammates would get a little too rowdy when he jumps on home plate and might accidently rip open his jersey, which would reveal the buzzer.
 So you see above as he desperately tells his mates not to open his shirt.
 Illegal card, not for use in games.

 When most pitchers near 40, they decide to call it quits, others find a way to stay elite.
 Preacher Roe found such a way...the banned spitball pitch.
 He managed to discreetly doctor the ball and put up amazing pitching numbers in the 1950s.
-After her retired, he gave an interview about how he did it, like he's the OJ Simpson of spitballs.
+After he retired, he gave an interview about how he did it, like he's the OJ Simpson of spitballs.
 Brooklyn fans can relax though, he retired after the '54 season, so the championship 1955 season doesn't have any tainted saliva on it.

 C'mon.
 Did you really think I'd do a big "cheaters" post without including the poster boys for the steroid era?
 You thought Barry Bonds was bad on his own, the other two guys are what inspired Bonds to cheat as much as he did.
-Yes, steroids was a thing in baseball at the time, but how some decided to escalate the situation by casually breaking the most hallowed on baseball records is what broke the seal and caused others to take it much further than it had been before.
+Yes, steroid use was a thing in baseball at the time, but how some decided to escalate the situation by casually breaking the most hallowed on baseball records is what broke the seal and caused others to take it much further than it had been before.
 Because of these three, the steroid saga became an out loud and open discussion.